 Definitely try the sushi/sashima in Kagoshima if you like that sort of thing.

 Japan travel tip: Take a Japan Rail Pass (get one with that link) to save money on train travel in Japan, especially on the fast Shinkansen.

-That’s a rundown of what to do in Kagoshima if you have one day (two maybe if going slow) there which seems the average time for most visitors from what I gathered from others.
+That’s a rundown of what to do in Kagoshima if you have one day (or two days maybe if you’re going slow) which seems the average time for most visitors visiting from what I gathered from others.

 But it’s a nice place for 1-2 days if you have the time.

 So yeah pretty much hit up Sakurajima and Shiroyama Park and grab a good dinner.